philzook58/philzook58.github.io/_posts/2018-04-27-noise-fluctuation-dissipation-theorem.markdown

 These two are engineered to be the same to avoid distortion of the frequency signal via aliasing.

 But there is an even simpler way to see this.
-Suppose you have two measurements V1 and V2 that are the averages of time T with variance $latex \sigma$.
+Suppose you have two measurements V1 and V2 that are the averages of time T with variance $ \sigma$.
 Then the average of these two, V3, is over a time 2T.
-However, by the standard kind of manipulations (for Gaussian variables the squared variance of a sum = the sum of the squared variances, $latex \sigma^2_{\sum x_i}=\sum \sigma_{x_i}$ ), the variance of the new signal is $latex \sigma/\sqrt{2}$ which means it scales with the time window.
+However, by the standard kind of manipulations (for Gaussian variables the squared variance of a sum = the sum of the squared variances, $ \sigma^2_{\sum x_i}=\sum \sigma_{x_i}$ ), the variance of the new signal is $ \sigma/\sqrt{2}$ which means it scales with the time window.
 Hence multiplying you actual measured variances by the square root of your time window gives you a time window invariant quantity.